TezDevContainers/smartpy-dc/README.md

 - you want to save your free codespaces hours for other uses (you have 60 free hours per month)
 - you've got a powerful machine and want the smoothest possible user experience.

-To choose the **Remote Option**: Follow this LINK to the first tutorial.
+To choose the **Remote Option**: Close this readme and move onto the first exercise of the tutorials.

-To choose the **Local Option**, simply continue to follow along with this readme.
+To choose the **Local Option**, simply continue to follow along:

 ## Local Option

 ### Prerequisites

+- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+If you are on 2021 or later Apple machine, you may have to select the "apple chip" download option.
-- Install Docker Desktop.
-(LINK) Make sure it is *running*.
+Make sure Docker is installed *and running*.
 If you restart your machine, you may have to remember to reopen it.

-- Install Visual Studio Code.
-(LINK) Make sure you are logged in with your github credentials.
-You can check by clicking on the icon of the portrait on the bottom left.
-IMAGE
+- Install [Visual Studio Code](https://code.visualstudio.com/download).
+Make sure you are logged in with your github credentials.
+You can check by clicking on the icon of the portrait on the bottom left of the vscode window.

 - Install the Visual Studio Code "Dev Containers" extension